Plan any Swiss journey in seconds.

 Trains, buses, trams & boats

-One search across every Swiss operator: national rail, regional, city trams and lake boats.
+One search across every Swiss operator: national rail, regional lines, city trams and lake boats.

 Live departures & platforms